-This course will introduce students to the legal authorities and procedures involved in family law cases.
+(Formerly ADLJ 221) This course will introduce students to the legal authorities and procedures involved in family law cases.
 Topics covered will include marriage, divorce, adoption, legal separation, paternity and child support, parenting plans, and other topics.
 Students will learn to identify and resolve various family law issues, as well as to draft common family law documents such as child support worksheets.
-Prerequisite: Assessment at college-level English and reading.